Photo by Corina Ardelean, Unsplash.

 Foreign Adventures, Local Problems

-The American people send their children to kill and die in unjust, senseless wars that bring even more death to our streets.
-We squander our national treasure to export and import death and chaos, while our cities and towns crumble and the social fabric unravels at an alarming pace.
+The American people send their children to kill and die in unjust, senseless wars.
+This brings even more death to our streets.
+We squander our national treasure to export and import death and chaos.
+Meanwhile, our own cities and towns crumble and the social fabric unravels at an alarming pace.

 Some people say the CIA is in the drug business, and that’s why the heroin sales are so high.
 I don’t know if that’s true or not, but I can see why people are suspicious.
 If we’re the most powerful country on earth, and we’ve spent billions of dollars and over a decade in Afghanistan, why can’t we do what the Taliban did and stop the surge in heroin production?